cloudposse/packages/README.md

 ### Makefile Interface

 The `Makefile` interface works on OSX and Linux.
-It's a great way to distribute binaries in an OS-agnostic way which does not depend on a package manager.
+It's a great way to distribute binaries in an OS-agnostic way which does not depend on a package manager (e.g. no `brew` or `apt-get`).

+This method is ideal for [local development environments](https://docs.cloudposse.com/local-dev-environments/) (which is how we use it) where you need the dependencies installed natively for your OS/architecture, such as installing a package on OSX.

 See all available packages:
 ```